pickdani/sp500-historical/README.txt

-# sp500-historical-prices

-Daily historical stock price data from all SP500 constituents
+Daily historical SP500 stock prices.

 Starting from the first trade date to 2024-04-24.